Edwin Thiel

 Edwin Ludwig Thiel (19 June 1913 – 14 July 1944) was a Luftwaffe ace and recipient of the Knight's Cross of the Iron Cross during World War II.
-The Knight's Cross of the Iron Cross was awarded to recognise extreme battlefield bravery or successful military leadership.
+The Knight's Cross of the Iron Cross, and its variants were the highest awards in the military and paramilitary forces of Nazi Germany during World War II.
 Edwin Thiel was killed on 14 July 1944 after bailing out of his plane after it was hit by Soviet flak.
 During his career he was credited with 76 victories in 300 missions.

 Career

 Thiel was born on 19 June 1913 in Oberbexbach in the Saarland, which at the time was politically part of the Kingdom of Bavaria of the German Empire.
 Prior to World War II, he qualified as a civil pilot and flew with Deutsche Luft Hansa and served a flight instructor.
 In late 1941, Thiel was posted to I. Gruppe (1st group) of Jagdgeschwader 51 "Mölders" (JG 51—51st Fighter Wing).

 On 29 May 1942, Thiel was appointed Staffelkapitän (squadron leader) of 2.
 Staffel of JG 51.
 He succeeded Leutnant Erwin Fleig who had been shot down behind enemy lines and became a prisoner of war.
 On 16 April 1943, Thiel was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) for 51 aerial victories claimed.

 In July 1943, Thiel was transferred to Ergänzungs-Jagdgruppe Ost, specialized training unit for new fighter pilots destined for the Eastern Front, as an instructor.
 There, he commanded the 1.
 Staffel.
 Thiel was replaced by Oberleutnant Horst Haase as commander of 2.
 Staffel of JG 51.

 In May 1944, Thiel transferred back to JG 51.
 There, he was given command of the Stabsstaffel which had temporarily been led by Leutnant Herbert Friebel after Oberleutnant Diethelm von Eichel-Streiber was transferred in April 1944.
+(Note: In early October 1942, II.
+Gruppe of JG 51 had been withdrawn from the Eastern Front and sent to Jesau, near present-day Bagrationovsk, to Heiligenbeil, present-day Mamonovo, to be reequipped with the Focke-Wulf Fw 190 A. While undergoing training on this aircraft, the Gruppe received orders on 4 November to transfer to the Mediterranean theatre flying the Messerschmitt Bf 109 again.
+6. Staffel had been exempt from this order, was detached from II.
+Gruppe, and continued its training on the Fw 190.
+In late November, 6.
+Staffel was renamed to Stabsstaffel (headquarters squadron) of JG 51.
+Alternatively, the Stabsstaffel was also referred to as Geschwaderstabsstaffel z.b.V., roughly translating to fighter wing squadron for special deployment'.
+The abbreviation z. b.
+V. is German and stands for zur besonderen Verwendung (for special deployment).)
 Thiel was killed in action on 14 July 1944 when his Focke-Wulf Fw 190 A-8 (Werknummer 170943—factory number) was shot down by Soviet anti-aircraft artillery 2 km east of Vawkavysk.
 Command of the Stabsstaffel was then given to Oberleutnant Heinz Busse.